JPMorgan creates new asset management unit, reshuffles leadership

-(Reuters) - JPMorgan Chase & Co’s (JPM.N) asset management business has created a new unit, which will oversee $100 billion in assets under management and incorporate teams from the company’s investment management and wealth management divisions.
+June 21 (Reuters) - JPMorgan Chase & Co’s asset management business has created a new unit, which will oversee $100 billion in assets under management and incorporate teams from the company’s investment management and wealth management divisions.

 The new unit, called Asset Management Solutions, will be run by Seth Bernstein, former head of JPMorgan’s global fixed income and currency business.
 He will report to Mary Erdoes, chief executive of J.P.Morgan Asset Management.